25 (Thu) February 2021

 with the Family

-For the third installment of GMTD Battles! (see previously 12.014 Battle: Lamb!; 12.026 Battle: Duck!), we engaged in a blood bath.
+For this installment of GMTD Battles!, we engaged in a blood bath.
 In the comments on the duck post, GK had randomly – apropos of nothing apparent – mentioned his intent to make Swedish blood pudding, which prompted me to propose blood as the theme of our next battle.

 This time, we are joined by long-time GMTD reader, Number One Canadian Fan NH.
 Welcome!

 According to my kindergarten level of fluency, the Korean language uses three terms for blood: 1) “pi (피),” the original Korean word, which refers to blood in most common contexts; 2) “hyeolaek (혈액),” derived from the Chinese “血液 (blood liquid),” which refers to blood in technical contexts; and 3) “seonji (선지),” of uncertain origin (Naver dictionary simply states a definition), which refers to the clotted blood of animals used for food.